raulcf/DATA-25900-Spring23/index.md

 **Prerequisites:** CMSC/DATA 11900

 **Office Hours:** You can use office hours to discuss any topic we cover in class.
 Zhiru OH: Monday 10:30-11:30am and Friday 2:30pm-3:30pm (Zhiru will announce the location for each session on Ed).
-Raul OH: Tuesday 1pm (JCL 245).
+Raul OH: Tuesday 1pm (JCL 245) and Thursday after class.

 **Canvas Site:** Go [here](https://canvas.uchicago.edu/courses/49358).
 We use Canvas mostly to link to this page, and sometimes for announcements.